-The client's direct email address will not be shared at any point.
-We do this for a number of reasons.
-Sending your messages through GigSalad will keep a record of all communication regarding the event, and hopefully subsequent booking, all in one location.
-This is beneficial for both you and the client, and also helps us should something go wrong and we need to step in to resolve any disputes or issues.
-We also want to protect the client's privacy.
+Clients are free to share their email address with you directly, but we do not provide this information ourselves for a number of reasons.
+Sending your messages through GigSalad will keep a record of all your communication regarding the event and subsequent booking in one location.
+This is beneficial for both you and the client, and allows us to help resolve any disputes or issues.
+We also have a responsibility to protect the client's privacy.
 An email address is something that can be easily saved for future communication in the form of newsletters and possibly spam, and that's not what they signed up for when using GigSalad.
-They agree to receive emails from us, not emails from potentially 10 or more professionals for the years to come.
+They agree to receive emails from us, not emails from potentially 10 or more professionals for years to come.

-Our messaging platform makes communication fast and easy between our members and their clients.
-When a message is sent, the client is notified immediately via email (and text, if text alerts are enabled).
+Our messaging platform makes communication fast and easy between you and your clients.
+When you send a message, the client is notified immediately via email (and text, if text alerts are enabled).
 Because our site is mobile-friendly, users can read & reply to messages from anywhere.
 You can also reply directly to the email notification and it will be sent as a message back to the client, just as if you had sent it through our messaging tool.
-So basically, our messaging tool is just like email!

 Some clients may choose not to provide a number until they book you.
 They are often reaching out to many professionals, and they aren't always comfortable providing a phone number to several people that they don't know.
 It also comes down to their communication preference.
 In this technology-driven world, many users are accustomed to (and prefer) online communication.

-Regardless of whether a phone number is provided, we encourage that all communication be kept on the site.
+Regardless of whether a phone number is provided, we encourage that you utilize our platform to communicate with clients for the benefits and protection.
 Even if you speak by phone, we recommend messaging a recap of the conversation and any decisions that were made so that you have a record of it with the lead/booking.

 Once a client has accepted your quote and made a payment, the gig is booked.
-At this time, the client will be asked to provide a phone number if they haven't already and it will be available to all members (paid and free) so that you may communicate directly with the client in the days leading up to the gig.
+At this time, the client will be asked to provide a phone number (if they haven't already), which is made available to you whether you have a free or paid membership.
+We encourage you to keep in touch with your client in the days leading up to the gig.

 Frequently asked questions: